keu/docs/software/manage-airflow-versions.md

 > **Note:** In Airflow versions 2.0 and later, the **Version** page is deprecated.
 Airflow version information is provided in footer of the Airflow UI.

-## Cancel Airflow Upgrade Initialization
+## Cancel Airflow upgrade initialization

 You can cancel an Airflow Deployment upgrade at any time if you haven't yet changed the Astronomer image in your `Dockerfile` and deployed it.